Spuntagano/twitcherino/README.md

 Source code for an upcoming website that will combine all livegaming webservice in one!
 This is a work in progress!

-You create an account if you like, but it will most likely be deleted at some point
+You can create an account if you like, but it will most likely be deleted at some point

 ## License